metal-by-example/fontstash/README.md

 ## Using Font Stash in your project

-In order to use fontstash in your own project, just copy fontstash.h, stb_truetype.h, and potentially mtlfontstash.h to your project.
+In order to use fontstash in your own project, just copy fontstash.h and potentially mtlfontstash.h to your project.
 In one C/C++ file, define FONTSTASH_IMPLEMENTATION before including the library to expand the font stash implementation in that file.

 ``` C